TheWhiteFluid/Obsidian_Cyber/Obisdian_vault/TryHackMe/Jr. Penetration Tester/Network Security/Protocols and Servers.md

 ![[Pasted image 20240802165501.png]]

 *Note:*
 	Telnet is no longer considered a secure option, especially that anyone capturing your network traffic will be able to discover your usernames and passwords, which would grant them access to the remote system.
-The secure alternative is SSH.
+The secure alternative is SSH -**22**.

-## Hypertext Transfer Protocol (HTTP)
+## Hypertext Transfer Protocol (HTTP) -80
 Hypertext Transfer Protocol (HTTP) is the protocol used to transfer web pages.
 Web browser connects to the webserver and uses HTTP to request HTML pages and images among other files and submit forms and upload various files.

 ![[Pasted image 20240802171439.png]]